Dayclub VIP Guide

 The Dayclub Tier System: Daybeds, Cabanas, and Bungalows

 Every Vegas dayclub offers at least three tiers of VIP, and understanding the differences saves you from overspending or underspending.
 Daybeds are the entry level — a padded lounge section poolside with seating for 4 to 6 people, a small table for your bottles, and no shade.
-Daybed minimums range from $500 at venues like Daylight Beach Club to $1,500 at Encore Beach Club on a Saturday.
+Daybed minimums range from $500 at venues like Tailgate Beach Club to $1,500 at Encore Beach Club on a Saturday.
 You get sun exposure, proximity to the pool, and bottle service, but you are still in the open.
 Cabanas are the middle tier and the sweet spot for most groups.
 A cabana is a semi-enclosed structure with a roof or canopy, seating for 8 to 12, a ceiling fan or misting system, a mini-fridge, a TV, and a dedicated server.
 Cabana minimums run $1,500 to $3,000 at most venues and up to $5,000 at EBC on peak weekends.
 You get real shade, real privacy, and a space that feels like an outdoor VIP suite.
 Bungalows are the top tier, available only at venues like Encore Beach Club and LIV Beach.
 A bungalow is essentially a private poolside apartment with its own plunge pool, full living room furniture, a bathroom, air conditioning, and capacity for 12 to 20 people.
 Bungalow minimums start at $5,000 and can exceed $15,000 during peak season or for special events.
 This is for groups that want the most private, comfortable experience possible.

 What Is Included with Your Bottle Service Minimum